 So without further ado.
 Here are 6 ways you can reduce your accounting fees

 This is one of the big areas to get right, not only can it save you in accounting fees, but it can also reduce your tax, and reduce the risk of fraud.

-Using a simple yet comprehensive checklist like ours, that you can get here, will ensure you’ve got everything you need in a logical order.
+Using a simple yet comprehensive checklist will ensure you’ve got everything you need in a logical order.
 No more digging around in a shoe box or scrolling through a hundred emails to find the information they need in the order they need it.
 Your accountant will love you and how organised you are.
 Yours will be a job they look forward to working on.
 This will make your accounting much easier and much cheaper.